 g. prior government service;

-h. any data required to be provided or that are voluntarily provided in an application for appointment to a multimember agency pursuant to Minn.
-Stat. § 15.0597; and
+h. any data required to be provided or that are voluntarily provided in an application for appointment to a multimember agency pursuant to Minnesota Statutes section 15.0597; and

 i. veteran status.

 2. Once an individual is appointed to a public body, the following additional items of data are public: